dramforever/vscode-ghc-simple/README.md

     - `custom`: Custom commands for all workspaces

     Change the options in workspace settings instead of user settings if you want to apply the settings to a workspace locally.

+- `ghcSimple.useObjectCode`: Speed up GHCi reloads using `-fobject-code`

+    Enabled by default.
+Load everything with `-fobject-code` first before loading needed files with `-fbyte-code`.
+This way only changed files need to be recompiled, which greatly speeds up GHCi on large projects.